zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

 A *DNS Response* is a response to a *DNS Query*.
 Unless specified in the test case specification, the items in the response is handled as listed.
-If a *Response Item* is specified as "fixed" then the requirement in default action must be successful for the response to be considered to be a valid DNS response.
+If a *Response Item* is specified as "fixed" then the requirement, as specified under "Default handling", must be successful for the response to be considered to be a valid DNS response.

 |Response Item |Default handling               | Fixed | Comment              |
 |:-------------|:------------------------------|:------|:---------------------|